 After 9/11, Clinton supported funding to rebuild New York.
 That included addressing the health concerns of the first responders at Ground Zero.
 She fought for better healthcare and benefits for wounded service members.
 That included veterans and the National Guard and Reserves.

 In 1995, she helped create the Department of Justice's Office on Violence Against Women.
-In 1997, she supported the passage of the State Children's Health Insurance Program (SCHIP).
-It expanded health insurance for children in lower-income families.
+In 1997, she supported the passage of the State Children's Health Insurance Program.
+SCHIP expanded health insurance for children in lower-income families.
 She helped pass the Adoption and Safe Families Act.
-It made it easier to remove children from abusive situations.
-(Sources: White House.gov, Hillary Clinton.
-NPR, Hillary Clinton.
-U.S. Department of State, Hillary Clinton.)
+ASFA made it easier to remove children from abusive situations.

 Clinton's Early Career

-Secretary Clinton has a B.A. from Wellesley College (1969) and J.D. from Yale Law School (1973).
+Secretary Clinton graduated with a B.A. from Wellesley College in 1969 and a J.D. from Yale Law School in 1973.
 She was an assistant professor at the University of Arkansas School of Law and worked for the Rose Law firm.
 In 1977, President Carter appointed her to chair the Legal Services Corporation board.

-She was First Lady of the State of Arkansas from 1979-1981 and 1983-1992.
+She was First Lady of the State of Arkansas from 1979 to 1981 and from 1983 to 1992.
 During that time, she chaired the Arkansas Education Standards Committee.
 She also co-founded the Arkansas Advocates for Children and Families.
 Clinton served on the boards of the Arkansas Children's Hospital and the Children's Defense Fund.

-She is the author of It Takes a Village and Other Lessons Children Teach Us (1996).
-She wrote Dear Socks and Dear Buddy (1998) and Invitation to the White House (2000).
-Her first memoir was Living History (2003), Her follow-up memoir was Hard Choices (2014).
+She is the author of It Takes a Village and Other Lessons Children Teach Us, a book written in 1996.
+She wrote Dear Socks and Dear Buddy in 1998 and Invitation to the White House in 2000.
+Her first memoir was Living History in 2003.
+Her follow-up memoir was Hard Choices in 2014.
 She coauthored Stronger Together: A Blueprint for America's Future.